 Language Study Scholarships

-The Graduate School of Arts and Sciences (GSAS) provides Language Scholarships for classes below the 350 level during the the fall and spring semesters.
+The Graduate School of Arts and Sciences provides Language Scholarships for classes below the 350 level during the the fall and spring semesters.
 Courses beyond the introductory level may have prerequisites and students may need to contact the relevant language department in order to be able to register for these courses.
-The policies and procedures regarding scholarships may be found here.
-Students may also refer to the GSAS policies regarding language scholarships, which can be found here.
-Additional questions regarding language scholarships should be directed to SSP's Director of Academic Affairs.
+More information regarding these scholarships may be found in the SSP Language Scholarship Policies.
+Students may also refer to the GSAS policies regarding language scholarships.
+Additional questions regarding language scholarships should be directed to your academic advisor.

 These awards are highly competitive.
 The total number of merit scholarships is based on the availability of funds, and therefore may differ each semester.
 The merit award may provide a maximum tuition benefit of 50% to any student not already receiving a merit scholarship.
-SSP will award up to five merit scholarships (subject to available funding) each fall and spring semester for students with the highest cumulative GPA who have completed a minimum of 18 credit hours.
+SSP will award up to five merit scholarships each fall and spring semester to the students with the highest cumulative GPA who have completed a minimum of 18 credit hours.

 Students with a strong GPA are encouraged to submit a one page explanation describing their contribution to SSP, their fellow students and the Georgetown University community.
 The purpose of this award is to recognize a student for their total effort, service as well as academics.
-A candidate will be chosen by the Director after a holistic review of all applicants that will take into account contributions to the program, school, and university along with academic performance and most important the professional demeanor and actions of the student.
-This award is contingent on the availability of funds and may result in up to a 50% tuition award for one semester.
+A candidate will be chosen by the Director after a holistic review of all applicants that takes into account contributions to the program, school, and university along with academic performance and the professional demeanor and actions of the student.
+This award may result in up to a 50% tuition award for one semester.

-The one-page essay (350-500 words) should be submitted to the Associate Director.
+To apply for the Director’s Citizenship Award, a one-page essay (350-500 words) should be submitted to the Associate Director by email.
 Submission deadlines: For the fall term, please submit your essay by December 15 at 5:00 pm.
 For the spring term, please submit your essay by June 15 at 5:00 pm.
 Nominations of fellow students may also be considered.